 - The first floor rooms are carpeted; second and third floors have polished tile

-- One kitchenette in each basement (North and South) and one in main lobby
+- One kitchenette in each lower level (North and South) and one in main lobby

 - Meal plan required for all residents